-Leslie Rideout, RN, FNP, PHD, Pediatric Trauma Nurse Coordinator at the Kiwanis Pediatric Trauma Institute at Tufts Children's Hospital, urges all parents to take basic life support classes and learn CPR in case of an emergency like choking.
+Leslie Rideout, RN, FNP, PHD, Pediatric Trauma Nurse Coordinator at the Kiwanis Pediatric Trauma Institute at Tufts Medical Center, urges all parents to take basic life support classes and learn CPR in case of an emergency like choking.
 “By learning these lifesaving interventions, care providers may feel better prepared to intervene during an emergency,” she said.

 What is a choking hazard?

-“A choking hazard can be defined as any small object that can get caught in the throat and block the airway,” Emory Petrack, MD, Chief of Pediatric Emergency Medicine at Tufts Children's Hospital at Tufts Medical Center, said.
+“A choking hazard can be defined as any small object that can get caught in the throat and block the airway,” Emory Petrack, MD, Chief of Pediatric Emergency Medicine at Tufts Medical Center at Tufts Medical Center, said.
 The most common culprits are food and toys, including: